GeneralElectric/Web-based-Remote-Terminal-Server/README.md

 The Aperture server is a websocket-based implementation that allows a linux or windows device to share its terminal with a web-based interface for easy access of the device, remotely.
 The server implements socket.io on the backend as a means of channeling the communication between your frontend and the device you want to connect to.

 # Configuration
 All configuration for the server is stored in `/lib/config.json`.
-Here are the configurations:
-* `port`: This is the local port you would like to run the application on when developing.

 # Installation
 This application should be able to run on any Windows or Unix machine.
 Make sure to fill out your environment variables and then follow these steps: